German divers hand over Enigma encryption machine in Baltic | DW | 04.12.2020

 German divers have presented a World War II Enigma encryption machine that they found in the Baltic Sea to a museum.
-The underwater team initially thought the cypher device was an old typewriter.
+The underwater team initially thought the cipher device was an old typewriter.

 The team was searching for abandoned fishing nets in the Bay of Gelting in northern Germany.